oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hardware_reuse/README.md

     D3Vector new_item;

-    // Calling OpSqrt() in a loop will re-use it for (int i = 0; i < 3; i++){
+    // Calling OpSqrt() in a loop will reuse it for (int i = 0; i < 3; i++){
       D3Vector item = InputPipeA::read();
       new_item[i] = OpSqrt(item, coef1);